 - It doesn’t stop the rent still being payable and leaves the tenant open to contractual or other enforcement.

 - Failure by the tenant to pay rent during the moratorium period is removed as a ground of objection by a landlord to a new tenancy under the Landlord and Tenant Act 1954

 - Once the legislation has lapsed (currently scheduled for the end of 25 March 2022) a landlord will be able to claim for forfeiture for both payments that became due during the moratorium period, and for any becoming due but unpaid after it ends, though it should be noted that the government has recently announced plans for a binding arbitration scheme to resolve disputes between landlords and commercial tenants once the moratorium has expired, but it remains unclear at present exactly how this scheme will operate.

 - The legislation does not apply to a short lease (i.e. a lease for less than six months.
 Landlords whose tenant is on a lease of 6 months or less can therefore still forfeit their tenant’s lease.

-Whilst the Coronavirus Act is not a complete silver bullet for tenants looking to manage their cashflow, it should provide some much-needed breathing space.
-Tenants should however be aware that following the expiry of the moratorium period, the right to forfeit will arise again, unless the period is extended.
-Where a tenant has withheld payment of the March and/or June 2020 quarter’s rent without its landlord’s consent, it would therefore be well advised to open a dialogue with the landlord before the expiry of the mortarium period in September 2020.
+Whilst the Coronavirus Act is not a complete silver bullet for tenants looking to manage their cashflow, it should provide some much needed breathing space.
+Tenants should however be aware that following the expiry of the moratorium period, the right to forfeit will arise again, unless the period is extended further.
+Where a tenant has withheld payment of the March , June, September and/or December 2020 quarter’s rent without its landlord’s consent, it would therefore be well advised to open a dialogue with the landlord before the expiry of the mortarium period at the end of March 2021.

 If you are a tenant contemplating your next steps or a landlord faced with tenants asking about their options, feel free to contact our team at Lewis Silkin for some advice on next steps.